Top 3PL Companies

 How many 3PL companies are there in the US?

 There are thousands of 3PL companies in the US, but not every 3PL is created equal.
-For ecommerce, there are a handful of 3PLs that focus primarily on order fulfillment including ShipBob, a leading 3PL company with fulfillment center locations across the US and internationally.
+For ecommerce, there are a handful of 3PLs that focus primarily on order fulfilment including ShipBob, a leading 3PL company with fulfilment centre locations across the US and internationally.